Toussaint wins big league debut, Braves rout Marlins 9-1

 It wasn’t clear how Prado was hurt, but he’s played only 53 games this season because of recurring hamstring issues.
 Last year, he was limited to a career-low 37 games because of injuries.

-Prado’s replacement, Miguel Rojas, was injured in Game 2.
-He sustained a left ankle contusion while getting thrown out at third base to end the second inning.
+Adding to the Marlins’ misery, Prado’s replacement was injured in Game 2.
+Miguel Rojas sustained a left ankle contusion while getting thrown out at third base to end the second inning.

 UP NEXT